-On Tuesday January 23 Professor Maxine Molyneux (UK) gave the second Rosa Manus Lecture about the history of Latin-American feminism and compared it to present-day feminist movements.
+On January 23 Professor Maxine Molyneux (UK) conducted the second annual Rosa Manus Lecture about the history of Latin-American feminism and compared it to present-day feminist movements.

 Latin American feminism: A new wave?

 Latin America is notable for the strength and variety of its women’s movements and for the widespread activism that from the 1980s brought legal reforms, quotas for female representation in politics and other gender equality measures.
 Yet in many areas change has been slow and there have been reverses.
 High levels of gender based violence are but one indicator of this, and the lack of certain reproductive rights another.
 These issues have become a focus of recent large scale protests such as the Ni Una Menos campaign that brought tens of thousands onto the streets of 5 Latin American countries last year, and young feminists appear to be leading a new wave of activism.

 Reflections on the history of Latin American feminism